 Wondering how to effectively implement active learning in your course?
 This helpful article from Faculty Focus provides a concise overview.
 If you would like to consult with someone on how to incorporate these (or other) strategies into your course, please contact email@example.com to make an appointment with a CETL faculty member.

-Use the menu on the right to find the best strategies for you!
+Use the menu on the right or download the PDF below to find the best strategies for you!